-When iTunes on your computer doesn't recognize your connected device, follow these steps.
-Try again after each step:
+When iTunes on your computer doesn't recognize your connected device, you might see an unknown error or an "0xE" error.
+If you do, follow these steps and try to connect your device again after each step:

 - Make sure that you have the latest version of iTunes that works with your computer.

 - Check that you have the latest software on your Mac or Windows PC.

 - Make sure that your device is turned on.

 - If you see a Trust this Computer alert, unlock your device and tap Trust.

 - Unplug all USB accessories from your computer except for your device.
 Try each USB port to see if one works.
 Then try a different Apple USB cable.

 - Restart your computer and iPhone, iPad, or iPod.

 - To see if your device needs service, try another computer.
 If you have the same issue again, contact Apple Support.